 - Learn how to solve business challenges with Smartsheet.

-An in-app notification will be sent if your request is declined or you will receive a welcome email that will name the plan you’re licensed on if your request has been approved.
-If you don’t receive a notification or email, that likely means your request is still pending.
+If your request is declined, you’ll receive an in-app notification.
+If it’s approved, you’ll receive a welcome email that includes the name of the plan you’re licensed on.
+If you don’t receive a notification or an email, your request is most likely still pending.

 - Click on the “Plan & Billing Info” tab.
-If your plan is set to “Free” , then you haven’t been granted a license yet.
+If your plan is set to “Free” or “Trial,” then you haven’t been granted a license yet.

-Because a request can take a few weeks to be reviewed and acted upon, decide how long you want to wait before contacting your System Admin.
-If your need to create in Smartsheet is urgent, or you have a strong business case for what you would like to build, you may want to reach out to your System Admin sooner.
+Because a request can take a few weeks to be reviewed, decide how long you want to wait before contacting your System Admin.
+If your need to create in Smartsheet is urgent or you have a strong business case for what you would like to build, and you’re a free user, you may want to reach out to your System Admin sooner.

 - If you don’t know your System Admin personally, let them know who you are and what you do in the organization.